ic17rey/sqlalchemy-challenge/README.md

 ## Step 2 - Climate App

 A Flask API is created tobased on the queries developed for Step 1.
+The file is named app.py.

 ### Routes